Alfeandra Dewangga

-Alfeandra Dewangga Santosa (born 28 June 2001) is an Indonesian professional footballer who plays for Liga 1 club PSIS Semarang and the Indonesia national team.
-His main position is a centre-back, he can also play as left-back or defensive midfielder.
+Alfeandra Dewangga Santosa (born 28 June 2001) is an Indonesian professional footballer playing for Super League club Persib Bandung.
+His main position is a defensive midfielder, he can also play as a centre-back or left-back.

 Club career

 PSIS Semarang

 Dewangga made his first-team debut on 7 March 2020 as a substitute in a match against Persela Lamongan at the Surajaya Stadium, Lamongan.
 This season was suspended on 27 March 2020 due to the COVID-19 pandemic.
 The season was abandoned and was declared void on 20 January 2021.

-Dewangga made his debut of the new league season match against Persela Lamongan on 4 September 2021 as a substitute for Muhammad Rio Saputro in the 46th minute.
+Dewangga made his debut of the new league season match against Persela Lamongan on 4 September 2021 as a substitute for Rio Saputro in the 46th minute.
 Dewangga scored his first league goal from a free-kick in injury time 93rd minute, against Bhayangkara on 12 March 2022.

-In July 2022, with a market value of 4.35 billion rupiah, he became the most expensive local player in PSIS Semarang.
+On 29 March 2023, he scored his first goal of the 2022–23 season, scoring in a 1–2 lose over Persebaya Surabaya at the Jatidiri Stadium.

+Persib Bandung

+On 26 June 2025, Dewangga joined with the reigning Liga 1 champion, Persib Bandung.

 International career

 Dewangga debuted in an Indonesia U19 when he was starting against the Philippines U19 in the 2019 AFF U-18 Youth Championship.
 And brought the U19 team to third place in the championship after winning 5–0 in a match against Myanmar U19.

-In October 2021, Dewangga was called up to the Indonesia U23 in a friendly match against Tajikistan and Nepal and also prepared for the 2022 AFC U-23 Asian Cup qualification in Tajikistan by Shin Tae-yong.
+In October 2021, Dewangga was called up to the Indonesia U23 in a friendly match against Tajikistan U23 and Nepal U23 and also prepared for the 2022 AFC U-23 Asian Cup qualification in Tajikistan by Shin Tae-yong.
 On 19 October 2021, Dewangga debuted in the U23 team when he came as a starter in a 2–1 win against Tajikistan U23 in a friendly match.